npgsql/npgsql/doc/prepare.md

 using (var conn = new NpgsqlConnection(...) using (var cmd = new NpgsqlCommand("<some_sql>", conn) {
     conn.Open();
-    cmd.Prepare();   // First time on this physical connection, Npgsql prepares with PostgreSQL cmd.ExecuteNonQuery();
+    conn.Prepare();   // First time on this physical connection, Npgsql prepares with PostgreSQL conn.ExecuteNonQuery();
 }

 using (var conn = new NpgsqlConnection(...) using (var cmd = new NpgsqlCommand("<some_sql>", conn) {
-    conn.Open();      // We assume the pool returned the same physical connection used above cmd.Prepare();   // The connection already has a prepared statement for <some_sql>, this doesn't need to do anything cmd.ExecuteNonQuery();
+    conn.Open();      // We assume the pool returned the same physical connection used above conn.Prepare();   // The connection already has a prepared statement for <some_sql>, this doesn't need to do anything conn.ExecuteNonQuery();
 }
 ```